 - Higher intake of anti-inflammatory food groups was associated with an almost 50% reduction in hip fracture risk among the subset of Caucasian women younger than 63.

-How do I change my eating habits to get these benefits?
+How do I change my eating habits to get the benefits of an anti-inflammatory diet?

 I know what your next question will be: How do I change my eating habits to get these benefits?
 The simplest way to start is to look for anti-inflammatory foods to add to your diet (see below), and think about ways to eliminate pro-inflammatory foods (below) from your regular diet.
-My Alkaline for Life diet is helpful in this regard, since most of the foods it recommends are anti-inflammatory.
+My Alkaline for Life diet is helpful in this regard, since most of the foods it recommends are on the anti-inflammatory diet.